-Last Updated on 23rd May 2022 by Pauline
+Last Updated on 21st September 2022 by Pauline Loughlin

 Whenever I whip up Chinese food for dinner, it’s the cream cheese wontons I look forward to the most.
 I love the sweet and sour chicken, the fried rice, and the vegetable lo mein I usually put together for my Chinese dinner spread, but the cream cheese wontons are my favorites by far.